mrivasperez/mines.js/README.md

 Clicking a square which doesn't have a bomb reveals the number of neighbouring squares containing bombs.
 Use this information plus some guess work to avoid the bombs.

 To open a square, point at the square and click on it.
-To mark a square you think is a bomb, point and right-click (or hover with the mouse and press Space).
+To mark a square you think is a bomb, point and right-click.